mttfshr/WP-Theme-Bernie/README.md

    2. Minimal template parts

   This branch adds enough to template parts to make pages and posts render.
 The handbook goes into theme.json next but I need to have things onscreen before I can style them.

+  3. Global Settings

+  This branch roughly follows the Global Settings and Styles section of the handbook.